 Techniker Krankenkasse: 0,8%

-Long term disability: 1.95% of the Gross Wage; half will be paid by the employee and half by the employer.
-The amount of long term disability insurance will be reduced for employees having a child.
+Long term disability: 1.95% of the gross wage; half will be paid by the employee and half by the employer.
+The amount of long term disability insurance will be reduced for employees who have a child.

 We can answer any questions you may have and support you all the way